Welcome to the Joulescope Store!

 Where can I ask technical questions?

 The Joulescope Forum is an interactive website where you can see posts from other Joulescope Users and post your own topics.
-We are very active and responsive on the forum, and the forum is the best place to publically discuss your Joulescope issues, challenges, and ideas.
+We are very active and responsive on the forum, and the forum is the best place to publicly discuss your Joulescope issues, challenges, and ideas.

 You can send private, technical questions to support@joulescope.com.